dmakwana312/DevOps-Course-Starter/README.md

 Tests can be run from the terminal by running `poetry run pytest`

+If you want to skip running the end-to-end tests, you can do this by running `poetry run pytest tests`.
+Similarly, if you only want to run the end-to-end tests, you can do this by running `poetry run pytest tests_e2e`

 You can also run tests individually within VSCode by following the instructions on [this page](https://code.visualstudio.com/docs/python/testing#_configure-tests)